 - Head of Academic Quality and Student Conduct, who will consider your complaint to decide whether it is eligible under Regulation B7, and in straightforward cases offer a resolution to your case;

-- Pro Vice-Chancellor (Students), who will consider your complaint if it is eligible for a full investigation, and after a full investigation write to you confirming their decision on your case.
+- Academic Registrar, who will consider your complaint if it is eligible for a full investigation, and after a full investigation write to you confirming their decision on your case.

 We may contact the organisation that has issued any supporting documentation to verify authenticity.
 Other than verification checks of this type your data will not be shared with any third parties without your further consent.

 Our legal basis to process your complaints data

 The provision of a complaints process is provided as part of the contract we have with our students; and as part of our public task as a University.